 FINISH THIS SENTENCE: "WHEN BLACK PEOPLE GET FREE..."

 The love of ourselves that has been stomped down will truly come shining through.
 We will soar to heights that have always been in us to another level of consciousness.
-That no one can ever are a small community, they organize to elevate the voices and experiences of Black people in Inland Empire.
+That no one can ever

 "UNDERGROUND"